boez98/RT2_assignment_2/README.md

 - In the section `13 Live pos and vel` you can see the live position and velocity of the robot
 - In the section `14 Movement graph` you can see the robot trajectory and goal position
 - In the section `15 Barplot goal` you can see the number of the reached/cancelled goals

+**NB: Section 14 and 15 should be run at the end of the session when you want to see the result**